edwinibague/Seguridad_Informatica/README.md

    - redteam.txt.gz: <br />
      RedTeam events has the format "time, user@domain, source computer, target computer".
    <br />
-   Every event type its registered in separate lines and the values are delimitate by commas.
-The field wihtout value has a representation by an interrogation sing('?').
+   Each event type is logged on separate lines and the values ​​are delimited by commas.
+The field without a value is represented by a question mark.('?').

-   The proposed solution its the creation of a schema using a central table to almacenate the commond fields like the time mark and event type.
-Wiht the data source create all tables wiht a foreing key that has reference to central table. <br />
+   The proposed solution is to create a schema using a central table to store common fields such as timestamp and event type.
+With the data source, you create all tables with a foreign key that references the central table. <br />
-   The propose model are showed in the next image, this is a mothel create in SQLServer:
+   The proposed model is shown in the following image, this is a model created in SQL Server:

    ![Model SQL Server create to look the realtional tables](https://github.com/edwinibague/Seguridad_Informatica/assets/47603314/a2ef4a5a-f820-44bc-b8d0-f4813ed01b40)

-   This model make a form to hava a ordered data and its most easy make search in real time only with a SQL querys, but if its needed a search by blocks, its necesary use a techniques to extract information use python scrips, its possible use libraries like pyspark to create partitions of data making dataframes and use a small blocks of data.
-This form  allows make search by blocks and in real time. <br />
+   This model creates a way to have ordered data and the easiest thing is to perform searches in real time only with SQL queries, but if a block search is needed, it is necessary to use techniques to extract information, use Python scripts, it is possible to use libraries like pyspark to partition data, create data frames, and use small blocks of data.
+In this way it allows searching by blocks and in real time. <br />

-   The selection of a SQL model or realtional model its basicaly by its the most easy to undestand and its knowledge by the author, but other considerations have been taken, for example, the cost of maintenance, scalability, implementation dificult and others.
-To understand the consideration that have its create the next table: <br />
+   The selection of an SQL model or relational model is given because it is easier to understand and is known to the author, but other considerations have been taken, for example, the cost of maintenance, scalability, difficulty of implementation and others.
+To understand the consideration that has been taken, the following table has been created: <br />

 | Feature | Relational Database | Data Warehouse | Data Lake |
 |:----------:|:----------:|:----------:|:----------:|